Tear gas: Riot control

 Certain lachrymatory agents, most notably tear gas, are often used by police to force compliance.
 In some countries (e.g., Finland, Australia, and United States), another common substance is mace.
 The self-defense weapon form of mace is based on pepper spray which comes in small spray cans.
 Versions including CS are manufactured for police use.
 Xylyl bromide, CN and CS are the oldest of these agents.
-CS is the most widely used.
+CS gas is the most widely used.
 CN has the most recorded toxicity.

 Typical manufacturer warnings on tear gas cartridges state "Danger: Do not fire directly at person(s).
 Severe injury or death may result."
 Tear gas guns do not have a manual setting to adjust the range of fire.
 The only way to adjust the projectile's range is to aim towards the ground at the correct angle.
 Incorrect aim will send the capsules away from the targets, causing risk for non-targets instead.